Breeze BC

-Breeze Basketball Club, also known as Breeze BC, is an American professional basketball team.
-They are a member of the Unrivaled basketball league, and will make their debut in January 2026.
-The team is based in Miami, Florida.
+Breeze Basketball Club, also known as Breeze BC, is an American professional 3x3 basketball team.
+Breeze is a member of the Unrivaled basketball league since the 2026 season.
+The team is based in Miami, Florida, and is led by head coach Noelle Quinn.

 History

 On October 24, 2024, the Unrivaled basketball league announced the names and logos of six teams joining its league: Laces BC, Lunar Owls BC, Mist BC, Phantom BC, Rose BC, and Vinyl BC.
 On September 10, 2025, Unrivaled announced they are adding two new teams to the league, Breeze BC and Hive BC.

+On November 3, 2025, the league announced the details of the 2026 draft on its social media.
+With the addition of two new teams, a draft involving all clubs was organized.
+The two expansion teams, Breeze and Hive, received the first picks, with Breeze winning a coin toss that secured them the first overall pick, which they used to draft Paige Bueckers, who was appointed team captain.
+The rest of the roster included Rickea Jackson, Dominique Malonga, Aari McDonald, Kate Martin, and Cameron Brink.